mr-anderson86/spring-host-status/README.md

 * CPU% usage
 * Memory status
 * etc
-Scroll down to the bottom for screenshot.
+Scroll down to the bottom of this README for screenshot.

 ## Project description:
 1. Setup a CI flow for the application